Arctic char: Predation

 The main predators of Arctic char include sea otters (Enhyrda lutris), polar bears (Ursus maritimus), humans (Homo sapiens), ferox trout (Salmo ferox), and other fish species.
-Dwarf Arctic chars are also often cannibalistically consumed by giant Arctic chars.
+Dwarf Arctic char are also often cannibalistically consumed by giant Arctic char.
 As ferox trout are an apex predator, Arctic char is thus a key species throughout many lakes in its range.

 Arctic char often demonstrates crypsis when defending from their predators.
 It will appear darker in its freshwater environments and lighter in its marine environments.
 Additionally, some juveniles have highly sensitive recognition of predator odours and respond to chemical cues from different fish predators.

 Diet

 The diet of Arctic char varies with season and location.
 Arctic chars are generally opportunists.
 There have been more than 30 species found in the stomachs of Arctic chars.

 During late spring and summer, Arctic char feeds on insects found on the water's surface, salmon eggs, snails and other smaller crustaceans found on the lake bottom, and smaller fish up to a third of its size.
 During the autumn and winter months, it feeds on zooplankton and freshwater shrimps that are suspended in the lake, and also occasionally on smaller fish.

 The marine diet of Arctic char consists mostly of a copepod species (Calanis finmarchicus) and krill (Thysanoëssa).
 Lake-dwelling Arctic chars feed mostly on insects and zoobenthos.
 Some giant Arctic chars have been recorded as cannibals of their young as well as dwarf Arctic chars.